 The Campaign Finance Act case was allowed to proceed locally, as the Michigan Supreme Court has yet to hear arguments on an appeal from the Meijer Corporation on whether local prosecutors have the jurisdiction to enforce the Campaign Finance Act.
 Meijer was previously investigated by authorities in Grand Traverse County over allegations of impropriety.

-Cheboygan County’s prosecutor, Democrat Daryl Vizina, alleged Mr. Lennox included campaign material in county-funded drain commissioner mailings, though no witnesses were ever produced who claimed they received a suspect card.
+Cheboygan County prosecutor Daryl Vizina, a democrat, alleged that Mr. Lennox included campaign material in county-funded drain commissioner mailings.

 Cheboygan County administrator Mike Overton had mailroom officials seize the card, as well as other pieces of mail, without Mr. Lennox‘s consent or knowledge.
 The mailings were then opened without a search warrant and later turned over to police.

 While prosecutors tried focusing on unsent mail, claiming they were evidence of widespread campaign finance violations, the case focused on the single card — valued at 44 cents in postage.

 Mr. Lennox contended from the beginning that it was a mistake.

 “I made a mistake and I acknowledged it time after time,” he said, “I reimbursed the county and the prosecutor still went forward with a clearly political prosecution in the middle of an election campaign, which greatly damaged my candidacy and ultimately played a factor in my loss in the Republican primary election.”

 The one-day trial, held in 89th District Court, lasted approximately eight hours on Dec.
 6. The jury deliberated for just under an hour before vindicating Mr. Lennox.